 4. wear comfortable clothing

 - If you are comfortable in what you are wearing you will be more relaxed.
-Make sure to wear clothes that you feel good in.
+Make sure to wear clothes that you feel good in, something like this is great for traveling.
 This will also make it easier to go through security.
 If possible, leave belts, earrings, and bracelets off until AFTER you get through security.
 This way you won’t have to take so much stuff off as you get checked.

 5. bring disinfectant wipes

 - planes are notoriously dirty so wipe down your seat, your tray table and your window (if applicable).
 Knowing you are in a clean seat will allow you to relax because you will know you have wiped all of the germs away from the last person that sat in your seat.

 6. make sure your passport is valid

 - If you are traveling internationally please verify your passport is still valid.
 Many people make the mistake of buying their ticket, making their reservations for their accommodations and not making sure they can get there.
 Some countries require a passport to be valid a minimum of 6 months before it expires to enter the country.